jon-dominguez94/chillflix-revamp/README.md

 ### Video Info Modal and Effects

-When a movie's expand button is clicked, a modal is supposed to popup with an updated url.
+When a movie's expand button is clicked, a modal is supposed to popup with an updated URL.
 The modal plays a preview of the movie, displays control buttons, and lists info about the movie.

 This was updated from the original iteration of individual dropdowns which was a challenge to implement.

 To display the modal on top of the existing content without changing routes, I utilized the `useContext` hook and `React.createPortal` method.
-* I wrapped the app in the modal context which held a `div` separately from the rest of the app's content
+* I created a modal context and a `Provider` for that context.
+The provider held a `div` to be rendered separately from it's `children`.
+This Provider was wrapped around the entire app.
 * Then I created a `Modal` functional component that returns a call to `React.createPortal()` passing in any `children` props and the modal context
+* The `children` are then rendered within the modal context provider's separate `div` using `CSS` to position it on top of the content
-* This `Modal` functional component was called from the browse page's spinners and all the display page's to show the video info popup as a modal on top of the existing page
+* This `Modal` functional component was called from the browse page's video carousels and all the display pages to show the video info popup as a modal on top of whichever page called it

 ![](./screenshots/info2.png)